Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 }'

-Controlling thinking in a graphical interface is easier — but the capabilities depend on your UI version.
+Controlling thinking is easier in a graphical interface, but the capabilities depend on your UI version.

-If you are using Open WebUI or another Ollama-compatible interface — the thinking block is displayed as an expandable section before the response.
-It is usually collapsed and marked as "Thought for X seconds".
+If you are using Open WebUI or another Ollama-compatible interface, the thinking block is displayed as an expandable section before the response.
+It is usually collapsed and labeled as "Thought for X seconds".

-To reduce thinking in the UI — there are two approaches:
+To reduce thinking in the UI, there are three approaches:

-2. Via /no_think at the beginning of the message: works in the UI just like in the terminal — just add it at the beginning of the request.
-Thinking will be reduced but won't disappear completely.
+2. Via /no_think at the beginning of the message: this works in the UI just as it does in the terminal – simply add it at the beginning of your query.
+Thinking will be reduced but not entirely eliminated.

-For most UI users — the most practical solution is to simply accept that thinking exists and evaluate the model by the quality of the final answer, not by its speed.
+For most UI users, the most practical solution is to simply accept that thinking exists and evaluate the model based on the quality of the final response, not its speed.

 I tested on a MacBook Pro M1 16 GB.
-The same prompt — two modes.
-Here's what I got.
+The same prompt was used for both modes.
+Here are the results.

 Prompt for both tests: